shinobi5/skeletor/README.md

 A service worker and webmanifest are included for basic PWA features.
 For SPAs a lightweight [web component router](https://github.com/mkay581/router-component) is included while [redux](https://github.com/reduxjs/redux) is included for managing state.

+Component styles are intended to be managed inside custom elements via the shadow DOM so they're encapsulated and reusable.
+If web components are not going to be used then a component folder can be created in `src/css` and `src/css/components/*` to the `css:concat` script in `package.json`.

 ### Getting Started

 Clone the repo and give the project a new name